rougin/combustor/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Combustor is a [Codeigniter](https://codeigniter.com/) library that generates controllers, models, and views based from database tables.
-It uses the [Describe](/describe/) library for retrieving the database tables and as the basis for code generation.
+Combustor is a [Codeigniter 3](https://codeigniter.com/) package that generates controllers, models, and views based from the provided database tables.
+It uses the [Describe](/describe/) library for getting columns from a database table and as the basis for code generation.

 ## Features